keshann93/semantic-live/README.md

   build web interfaces.
 But I felt like it would be nicer if we can compose bunch of elements and see in realtime how they fit together.
 That's why Semantic-live.
 - Feel free to ask questions, [post issues](https://github.com/keshann93/semantic-live/issues), submit pull request, and request new features.
-- For more information about this project and how to use this extension, please check out our Functionalities section⬇︎
+- For more information about this project and how to use this extension, please check out below sections ⬇︎

 ## How?